Updated: Apr 13

 What is the difference with the Traditional CAD Workflow?

 In the past, people were drafting on paper (2D).
 This was very difficult for them and for the whole industry.
-So, when the technology started to be used into the practice, they figured out the CAD (Computer-aided design) workflow was a lot smoother. Тhis necessitated people to switch all of the workflow from paper to digital CAD drawings.
+So, when the technology started to be used in the practice, they figured out the CAD (Computer-aided design) workflow was a lot smoother. Тhis necessitated people to switch all of the workflow from paper to digital CAD drawings.

 This wasn’t so difficult for the industry because the change wasn’t in the workflow but it was in the deliverables of the data.
 Instead of drawing in 2D on paper, they were doing it in 2D on the digital platform.